Tour de France winner Tadej Pogačar pulls out of Olympics with extreme fatigue - KESQ

 The 25-year-old was tipped to claim a further title by winning gold in the men’s Olympic road race in Paris on August 3.

-The Slovenian Olympic Committee cited “being too tired” as the reason for Pogačar’s withdrawal from the Olympics, according to Reuters, adding that his place in the team would be taken by Domen Novak.
+The Slovenian Olympic Committee cited “being too tired” as the reason for Pogačar’s withdrawal from the Olympics, according to Reuters, confirming that his place in the team would be taken by Novak.

 “Once again, congratulations to the Tour de France winner for his third victory in the world’s most prestigious cycling race, and we hope he rests well and prepares for his next races,” said a statement on social media.